vrikodar/Lemon/README.md

 # Note

-*Lemon by no means is a replacement for manual enumeration for privlige escalation, its just aimed at automating some basic checks that a user would do to search for easy wins.*
+*Lemon by no means is a replacement for manual enumeration for privilege escalation, its just aimed at automating some basic checks that a user would do to search for easy wins.*

 *Lemon searches for most common known misconfiguration, more code is yet to be added and reformatted*